tayloraswift/swift-unidoc/Guides/docs.docc/Quickstart.md

 **Where** you clone the repository is important, because you will need to tell Unidoc where to find the project.
 In this example, we cloned the repository inside a directory called `/swift`, which is a plausible place to store Git repositories in a devcontainer.

-Next, you can try building `swift-nio` with `ssgc`, specifying the path to the search directory (`/swift`) with the `-I` option.
+Next, you can try building `swift-nio` with `unidoc-build`, specifying the path to the search directory (`/swift`) with the `-I` option.

 @Code(file: load-swift-nio.sh, title: load-swift-nio.sh)

 Unidoc will launch a `swift build` process, which could take a few minutes to build the package.
 When the build completes, it will then compile, upload, and link the documentation.
-Because the documentation is local, it will have the version number `0.0.0`, and it will not show up on the homepage.
+Because the documentation is local, it will have the version number `__max`, and it will not show up on the homepage.
 You can view it by navigating directly to [`localhost:8443/docs/swift-nio`](https://localhost:8443/docs/swift-nio).

 Congratulations!
 You have successfully set up a local Unidoc server and previewed some documentation for a local project.